Ashley River Bridges – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | Ashley River Bridges

-The historic Ashley River Memorial Bridges cross the Ashley River in Charleston.
-The first bridge opened in 1926 and is dedicated to South Carolina‘s deceased soldiers from World War I. It is one of four remaining draw bridges in our state.
+The historic Ashley River Bridges cross the Ashley River in Charleston.
+The first bridge, pictured on the left, opened in 1926 and is dedicated to South Carolina’s deceased soldiers from World War I. It is known as the Ashley River Memorial Bridge and is one of four remaining drawbridges in our state.

-The second bridge is also a draw bridge and was added in the 1960s to accommodate the growing amount of traffic traveling between the Charleston peninsula and West Ashley.
+The second bridge, on the right, is also a drawbridge and was added in the 1960s to accommodate the growing traffic traveling between the Charleston peninsula and West Ashley.

 Moveable Bridges in South Carolina